meel-hd/s6-paper/index.typ

         ~~ The majority of choices were that the new written system represents Darija sounds accurately, and that it seems clear and visually distinct.
 Followed by choices on that it feels appropriate for the Moroccan culture, and easy to learn and read.
 The least of choices were on that it works well with existing technologies.

+// SECTION: Discussion
+\
+= Discussion
+~~ This study confirms that Darija gives a sense of identity to Moroccans, as was stated by @Caubet.
+Also the current written forms are thought to be enough and suitable for Darija, yet  not perfect.
+The speakers face troubles with the incompleteness of the Latin and the Arabic scripts as a writing method for Darija.
+Due to the missing sounds and identity issues concerning the use of these scripts.
+Moreover, it was shown if a new writing system were to be developed preferably it should be complete for representing Darija, easy to learn and read, and reflects the Moroccan identity while being compatible with existing technologies.

+~~ There was a substantial interest in trying the new written system.
+Despite that, results weren't that clear to draw a firm conclusion about the easiness of the new alphabet.
+Maybe because of the limited exposure to the alphabet or lack practical use on a daily basis.
+The new writing system was thought to be a complete form suitable for Darija.
+Showing the effect of using a thoughtful and inherently complete design for its writing.